Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Conclusion and outlook

 {\bf Acknowledgements.---} This work is supported by the National Natural Science Foundation of China (Grant No. 12405005).
 SL acknowledges the China Postdoctoral Science Foundation (No. 2023M740119).
-FESS acknowledges the institutional projects $376/2020$ and $475/2023$ from Universidade Federal de Mato Grosso.
-GV acknowledges financial support from the Austrian Science Fund (FWF) through the grants P 35810-N and P 36633-N (Stand-Alone).
+FESS acknowledges the institutional projects $376/2020$ and $475/2023$ from Federal University of Mato Grosso, partial funding from the brazilian agency FINATEC and the grant PTRES 170136, FONTE 1050A000AP, UGR 154228, PI MGY01N0104N from University of Bras\'ilia.
+GV acknowledges financial support from the Austrian Science Fund (FWF) through the grants P 35810-N and P 36633-N (Stand-Alone) and from the grant RYC2024-048278-I funded by MCIU/AEI/10.13039/501100011033 and FSE+.

 \begin{widetext}